- ← Back

 Interaction protocol

-The first line of the input contains two integers \(m\) and \(d\) — the number of available VM types and VM creation delay.
-The following \(m\) lines contain the description of the types.
-Each line contains three space-separated integers: \(cpu_i\), \(mem_i\), and \(price_i\) which represent the number of CPU units, the memory, and the price of the VM type.
-The VM types are enumerated from 1 to \(m\).
+The first line of the input contains two integers m and d — the number of available VM types and VM creation delay.
+The following m lines contain the description of the types.
+Each line contains three space-separated integers: cpui, memi, and pricei which represent the number of CPU units, the memory, and the price of the VM type.
+The VM types are enumerated from 1 to m.

-The next line contains a single integer \(t\) — the number of time steps of the interaction.
-The first line of each time step contains an integer \(e_j\) — the number of events during this time step.
-In case if \(e_j = 0\), it is followed by an integer \(cnt_j\).
-This means that there are no events on the current time step, as well as \(cnt_j - 1\) following time steps (\(cnt_j\) empty time steps in total).
-There will be no input for any of the next \(cnt_j - 1\) time steps and you have to process each of them in a single batch.
-For each of the \(cnt_j\) time steps you have to print a list of actions as described below.
+The next line contains a single integer t — the number of time steps of the interaction.
+The first line of each time step contains an integer ej — the number of events during this time step.
+In case if ej=0, it is followed by an integer cntj.
+This means that there are no events on the current time step, as well as cntj−1 following time steps (cntj empty time steps in total).
+There will be no input for any of the next cntj−1 time steps and you have to process each of them in a single batch.
+For each of the cntj time steps you have to print a list of actions as described below.

-In case if \(e_j > 0\), the following \(e_j\) lines contain events for the current time step.
+In case if ej>0, the following ej lines contain events for the current time step.
 There are two types of events:

-\(1\ id^{cont}_{jk}\ cpu^{cont}_{jk}\ mem^{cont}_{jk}\): a new container creation request has arrived.
-The container is identified by \(id^{cont}_{jk}\) and requires \(cpu^{cont}_{jk}\) CPU units and \(mem^{cont}_{jk}\) memory.
+1 idcontjk cpucontjk memcontjk: a new container creation request has arrived.
+The container is identified by idcontjk and requires cpucontjk CPU units and memcontjk memory.
 This request can be fulfilled immediately within the current time step.

-\(2\ id^{cont}_{jk}\): a container with an identifier \(id^{cont}_{jk}\) must be shut down.
+2 idcontjk: a container with an identifier idcontjk must be shut down.
 The resources occupied by this container might be used during the next time step.

-After your solution has read the information about the events during the current time step, you have to print a line with an integer \(a_j\) — the number of actions that you want to perform during this time step.
-Then print \(a_j\) lines, one for each action.
+After your solution has read the information about the events during the current time step, you have to print a line with an integer aj — the number of actions that you want to perform during this time step.
+Then print aj lines, one for each action.
 There are three possible actions you can perform:

-\(1\ id^{vm}_{jk}\ type^{vm}_{jk}\) — start a new VM with an identifier \(id^{vm}_{jk}\) and a type \(type^{vm}_{jk}\).
-This action takes \(d\) time steps, meaning the VM becomes available at time step \(x+d\) if provisioned at time step \(x\).
+1 idvmjk typevmjk — start a new VM with an identifier idvmjk and a type typevmjk.
+This action takes d time steps, meaning the VM becomes available at time step x+d if provisioned at time step x.

-\(2\ id^{vm}_{jk}\) — shut down a VM with an identifier \(id^{vm}_{jk}\).
-To perform this action, the VM with an identifier \(id^{vm}_{jk}\) should have no containers allocated before the beginning of this time step.
-If the last container on a VM is terminated at step \(x\), the VM can be shut down starting from step \(x + 1\).
+2 idvmjk — shut down a VM with an identifier idvmjk.
+To perform this action, the VM with an identifier idvmjk should have no containers allocated before the beginning of this time step.
+If the last container on a VM is terminated at step x, the VM can be shut down starting from step x+1.

-\(3\ id^{cont}_{jk}\ id^{vm}_{jk}\) — allocate the container with an identifier \(id^{cont}_{jk}\) on a VM with an identifier \(id^{vm}_{jk}\).
-To perform this action, the container with an identifier \(id^{cont}_{jk}\) has to not be yet allocated and the VM with an identifier \(id^{vm}_{jk}\) has to have at least \(cpu^{cont}_{id^{cont}_{jk}}\) CPUs and \(mem^{cont}_{id^{cont}_{jk}}\) memory available.
+3 idcontjk idvmjk — allocate the container with an identifier idcontjk on a VM with an identifier idvmjk.
+To perform this action, the container with an identifier idcontjk has to not be yet allocated and the VM with an identifier idvmjk has to have at least cpucontidcontjk CPUs and memcontidcontjk memory available.

-After printing \(a_j\) lines with your actions, ensure the output is flushed, so that the interactor can read your actions and proceed with the next time step.
+After printing aj lines with your actions, ensure the output is flushed, so that the interactor can read your actions and proceed with the next time step.

-Please note, that if \(e_j = 0\), you have to print \(cnt_j\) blocks of actions, one for each time step with no events.
-You should flush the output only after you printed actions for all \(cnt_j\) time steps.
+Please note, that if ej=0, you have to print cntj blocks of actions, one for each time step with no events.
+You should flush the output only after you printed actions for all cntj time steps.
 This is needed to improve the performance of the i/o of your solution.

--1\) — this means that one of your actions during the previous
+If the interactor prints the value ej=−1 — this means that one of your actions during the previous

 step was invalid.
 Your program has to exit immediately.
 In this case,